amoach/Ghana-based/README.md

 * The about us page consists of two sections:

     1. The first you have a polaroid like photo of the founders - which I own the rights to.
     2. The next section is all the relevant information of the aims of Ghana based experiences sets out to achieve
+    3. The background image is a photograph of a fisherman village in Ada, Ghana.
+Image was taken from here: (https://unsplash.com/photos/EoT_Ut_cj_Q)

 #### Festivals